-“The Line” is a 15-20 minute interactive story about love and fear of change, allowing you to unlock an enchanted miniature model of two miniature dolls, Pedro and Rosa.
-This roomscale experience takes place in San Paolo in the 1940s and invites you to pull on knobs and even crawl under the machinery to unfold the story of these figurines who are perfect for each other but reluctant to live out their love.
+“The Line” is a 15-20 minute interactive story about love and the fear of change.
+This room-scale experience allows you to unlock an enchanted world-diorama of two miniature dolls, Pedro and Rosa.
+The experience invites you to pull on knobs and even crawl under the machinery to unfold the story of these figurines who are perfect for each other but reluctant to live out their love.
 Narrated by Rodrigo Santoro (Westworld) and directed by Ricardo Laganaro, “The Line” was awarded the “Best VR Immersive Experience” prize at the 76th Venice International Film Festival.

 The Line is a VR film that I developed as a narrative designer for the proof of concept and eventually became the creative producer for the project which I developed with Arvore Immersive over 8 months.

-As the design team was from Arvore Immersive which is based in San Paolo, putting Brazil in the VR space was a unique approach, as it may be less commonly known for such experiences.
+As the design team was from Arvore Immersive which is based in São Paulo, putting Brazil in the VR space was a unique approach.
 However, setting the storyline is such a scene has paved the way for a more universal distribution of The Line, appealing to various cultures and countries.

 As Ricardo Laganaro commented “‘The Line’ is both a native and a global narrative.
 It is a gratifying opportunity to bring new references, colors, textures, and sounds, beyond the Northern Hemisphere influence, into an immersive narrative.”

-The story tells of a distance love affair between two dolls, Pedro and Rosa, and allows the user to enjoy the experience without the stress of VR teleportation or other common joystick complications.
+The story tells of a distance love affair between two characters and allows the user to enjoy the experience without the stress of VR teleportation or other common joystick complications.
 Instead, the user is taken into the story and is free to look around in “real time” with the narration.

 The universality of The Line’s story is proving that user friendly VR goes beyond the hardware.
 This VR film is a stepping stone for how immersive experiences will evolve.